e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

   - Format: CSV
   - Compression type: None
   - Overwrite data: 'Unchecked'
 - Now Review + Create to create the export.
+- Verify:
+- - Go back to Cost Export overview.
+  - Click on the newly created export.
+It should open a popup with export details. verify details for correct config.
+  - Check run history.
+If it has not ran yet, click 'Run now' to trigger the run.

 ### Install PowerBI desktop